A Escravidão e a "Esquerda" – Lições do Passado

 Slavery and the "Left" – Lessons from the Past

-Modern politics is not an epic of moral advancement.
-It's a game where the same faces, driven by an insatiable hunger for power, take turns.
-The past is dissected, subjected to a narrative sanitization that adapts it to the interests of the present.
-Maintaining dominance over a mass that, through rhetoric, doesn't realize it's being herded like cattle to the same old fate.
+Modern politics is not an epic of moral progress.
+It is a game in which the same faces—animated by an insatiable hunger for power—take turns at the helm.
+The past is dismembered, subjected to a form of narrative sanitization that molds it to suit the interests of the present.
+The goal is to maintain dominion over a populace that, blinded by rhetoric, fails to realize it is being herded like cattle toward the same old destination.

-The American Democratic Party is an emblematic case of this artifice.
-Today, it masquerades as the redeemer of the oppressed, a champion of social justice, a stronghold of racial equality.
-But let's go back in time and ask a 19th-century Democrat what their banner was.
-The political discourse of that era didn't rigidly fit into the "left vs. right" axis, just as today, ironically, the Democratic Party also rejects definitive labels.
-It prefers the camouflage of a "pragmatic center," even though all the agendas that subvert the social order—gender ideology, abortion, militant racialism, deconstruction of the family—were conceived within it.
+The American Democratic Party serves as an emblematic example of this stratagem.
+Today, it masquerades as the redeemer of the oppressed, a paladin of social justice, and a champion of racial equity.
+Yet, let us turn back the clock and ask a 19th-century Democrat what his banner stood for.
+The political discourse of that era did not fit neatly onto a rigid "left vs. right" axis—much as, ironically, the Democratic Party today also rejects definitive labels.
+It prefers the camouflage of a "pragmatic center," even though every agenda that subverts the social order—gender ideology, abortion, militant racialism, and the deconstruction of the family—was gestated within its very womb.

-This ambiguity is not accidental.
-The confusion between "center," "progressivism," and "social justice" is a meticulously calculated stratagem.
-The function of these labels is not to illuminate, but to obscure.
-The average voter, believing they are choosing a balanced position, finds themselves swept along by an ideological current that, although presenting itself as democratic, operates with the logic of the principle of servitude.
+This ambiguity is no accident.
+The conflation of "center," "progressivism," and "social justice" is a calculated stratagem.
+The function of these labels is to obfuscate.
+The average voter, believing they are choosing a balanced position, finds themselves swept along by an ideological current that—while presenting itself as democratic—operates according to the logic of servitude.

 In the 19th century, the economy of the American South depended on forced labor, and the Democrats were its most fervent defenders.
-For them, slavery was not brutality, but a structural necessity.
-Like any regime that aspires to eternity, it justified itself with the rhetoric of the "greater good"; servitude, they said, ensured social stability and economic prosperity.
-Lincoln and the Republicans rebelled against this order.
-The American Civil War was not just a military confrontation; it was a philosophical and moral clash between those who saw slavery as a pillar of society and those who recognized it as a crime against human dignity.
+To them, slavery was a structural necessity.
+Like every regime that aspires to eternity, it was justified by the rhetoric of the "greater good"; servitude, they argued, ensured both social stability and economic prosperity.
+Lincoln and the Republicans rose up against this order.
+The American Civil War was a philosophical and moral clash between those who viewed slavery as a pillar of society and those who recognized it as a crime against human dignity.

 And when the war ended, the Democrats did not surrender to the new order.
 On the contrary, they reorganized.
-In 1865, former Confederates founded the Ku Klux Klan, an instrument of political terror whose mission was to prevent Black people from exercising their newly acquired rights.
-Lynchings, arson, summary executions, and, behind the scenes, the complicity of the Democrats ensuring that the machinery of oppression continued to turn.
+In 1865, former Confederates founded the Ku Klux Klan—an instrument of political terror whose mission was to prevent Black people from exercising their newly acquired rights.
+Lynchings, arson, summary executions, and—behind the scenes—the complicity of Democrats ensured that the machinery of oppression kept turning.

 Today, physical slavery has been abolished, but mental and ideological servitude has become more sophisticated.
 The Democratic Party abandoned slavery only when it ceased to be politically useful.
-If before it kept a portion of the population captive by chains, now it does so through ideological and economic dependence.
-Segregation has changed its guise; now it imposes itself with narratives that indoctrinate, intimidate, and neutralize any attempt at confrontation.
+If it once held a segment of the population captive in chains, it now does so through ideological and economic dependency.
+Segregation is now enforced through narratives that indoctrinate and neutralize any attempt at confrontation.

-History has been rewritten, sanitized, and stripped of its details so that the Democratic Party, once a pillar of slavery and the KKK, emerges as the great hero of "social justice."
+History was rewritten—stripped of its details—so that the Democratic Party, formerly the bulwark of slavery and the Ku Klux Klan, would emerge as the great hero of social justice.
 And anyone who dares to question this mythological reconstruction is immediately labeled.

-Call it "progressivism," "social justice," "democracy," or any other euphonious term that sounds good.
-It's always the same trick: rewrite history, conceal past crimes, and ensure that the monopoly of power remains untouched.
+Call it progressivism, or whatever other term sounds pleasing to the ear.
+It is always the same method: rewrite history, conceal the crimes of the past, and ensure that the monopoly on power remains untouched.

 José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site